 Arduino is an open-source electronics platform based on easy-to-use hardware and software.
 It has been used to implement all kinds of projects ranging from home automation systems to drones.
 An extensive community of makers, hobbyists, programmers, and professionals has greatly helped in the development worldwide.
 Recent versions of most boards employ Atmel Atmega series processors.

 Born at the Ivrea Interaction Design Institute, it rapidly developed into a platform for developers without a background in core engineering.
-What started as simple 8-bit processing boards have now developed into specialised product development platforms for IoT applications, wearable, 3D printing and embedded environments.
-Lately it has become a go-to solution for testing and prototyping solutions before implementing circuits on a PCB.
+What started as simple 8-bit processing boards have now developed into specialized product development platforms for IoT applications, wearable, 3D printing, and embedded environments.
+Lately, it has become a go-to solution for testing and prototyping solutions before implementing circuits on a PCB.

-Designers and architects build interactive prototypes, musicians and artists use it for installations and to experiment with new musical instruments.
-Hobbyists and programmers can start tinkering by simply following step by step instructions of a kit, or sharing ideas online with other members of the Arduino community.
+Designers and architects build interactive prototypes, and musicians and artists use it for installations and to experiment with new musical instruments.
+Hobbyists and programmers can start tinkering by simply following step-by-step instructions of a kit, or sharing ideas online with other members of the Arduino community.

 - Simple programming environment

 - Open source software

 Arduino Board Overview

 - Digital Pins 2-13 – the digital pins on a board can be used for general-purpose input and output via the pinMode(), digitalRead(), and digitalWrite() commands.
 Each pin has an internal pull-up resistor which can be turned on and off using digitalWrite() (w/ a value of HIGH or LOW, respectively) when the pin is configured as an input.
 The maximum current per pin is 40 mA.

 - Digital Pins 0-1/Serial In/Out – TX/RX- These pins cannot be used for digital i/o (digitalRead and digitalWrite) if you are also using serial communication (e.g. Serial.begin).